TALK TO SALES

 • Potential future needs

-After the initial creation of your book, you’ll want to implement a marketing program to get you on the road to success in your career.
+After you create your book, you’ll want to implement a marketing program to get you on the road to success in your career.

 The following steps will help you build your book of business and independent insurance agency to its highest potential over several years:

-1. Identify insurance carriers with a strong product history and a competitive range of rates.
+1. Identify insurance carriers and alternative health benefits providers with a strong product history and a competitive range of sales prices.

-2. Gather information on potential prospects to create a better foundation for client relationship building.
+2. Gather information on potential prospects to create a better foundation for customer relationship building.

 3. Acquire specific insurance product knowledge training for yourself and your insurance agency’s staff.